Frequently Asked Questions

 The 6th graders only take classes with other 6th graders and teachers use the first few weeks of school to help kids get to know each other and build a core-class bond.
 During lunch, when all students are together, staff are monitoring the yard at all times.
 If there is a concern, students are encouraged to contact their counselor.
 Another option for incoming 6th Graders to make friends is the free "Power Scholars Academy” program, which they are eligible to join their summer before 6th grade.

 How do Parent-Teacher Conferences work in Middle School?

 Student Led Conferences have replaced Parent Teacher Conferences.
 These are held twice a year (October and February).
 Please look for a notice in the weekly bulletin and/or a flyer that will come home with your student.

 How do school dances work?

 Marina typically has one dance each semester.
-Dances are held after school (3:30-5:30) and some are held during the school day.
+Some dances are held after school (3:30-5:30) and some are held during the school day.
 Students purchase a ticket in advance ($2.00) and need a signed permission slip.
 Generally there are snacks for purchase and other fun surprises for the students and of course a DJ.